 ARTICLE 1- Object of the law

-The purpose of this law is to create the regulatory framework to encourage the attraction of investors, rentiers, and pensioners, thus protected by Law 8764, General Law of Migration and Foreigners, of August 19, 2009, to contribute to the Costa Rican economic reactivation in a post-Covid-19 pandemic period.
+The purpose of this law is to create the regulatory framework to encourage the attraction of investors, rentiers, and retirees, thus protected by Law 8764, General Law of Migration and Foreigners, of August 19, 2009, to contribute to the Costa Rican economic reactivation in a post-Covid-19 pandemic period.

 ARTICLE 2- Scope

 This law will apply to all those people who are authorized to enter our country under the immigration categories of investors, retired residents, or rentier residents.

 ARTICLE 3- Declaration of public interest

 This law is of public interest for the development of the attraction of investors, rentiers, and retierres to the national territory.
 For its fulfillment, the institutions of the Public Administration may include economic contributions to support the fulfillment of its purposes through the ordinary and extraordinary budgets of the Republic.